How Publicly Funded and Municipal Institutions Can Become Prosumers: Outcomes of the Truskavets Roundtable - Ecoclub Rivne is an environmental NGO

 What stops schools, hospitals, and municipal enterprises from generating their own electricity and cutting their energy bills?

-The self-generation mechanism allows publicly funded and municipal institutions to install solar power plants or other renewable generating facilities, cover their own electricity needs, and feed surpluses back into the grid.
+The net-billing mechanism allows publicly funded and municipal institutions to install solar power plants or other renewable generating facilities, cover their own electricity needs, and feed surpluses back into the grid.
 For hromadas, it is one of the more effective tools for strengthening energy resilience and reducing electricity costs.

 The roundtable ran as a mix of joint sessions and themed working groups, where participants worked through the key questions.
 Among the main topics of discussion: